Benjabern/MD_contacts/README.md

 A structure (.gro) and trajectory (.xtc) file need to be specified with the -s and -f flags respectively.
 The -o/--output flag allows to specify the name of the system for the output file.
 The trajectory can be sliced using the -b, -e and -df flags, for the first and last frame index to consider as well as the step (every nth frame) to use.
-E.g. using -b 0 -e 100000 -df 10 will caqlculate contacts from the beginning of the trajectory up until frame 100000 for every 10th frame.
+E.g. using -b 0 -e 100000 -df 10 will calculate contacts from the beginning of the trajectory up until frame 100000 for every 10th frame.
 For further analysis, the binary residue wise contact matrix for every frame is written to a h5 file (contained in the "cmaps" dataset).

 ### Analyze Contacts